polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

 This section adds two dispatchable functions:

-- `do_something` - takes a single u32 value, stores it in the pallet's storage, and emits an event
+- **`do_something`** - takes a single `u32` value, stores it in the pallet's storage, and emits an event
-- `cause_error` - checks if a value exists in storage.
-If found, increments the value and stores it back.
-If no value is present, or an overflow occurs, a custom error is returned
+- **`cause_error`** - checks if a value exists in storage.
+If the value is found, it increments and is stored back.
+If no value is present or an overflow occurs, a custom error is returned

 To implement these calls, replace the [`#[pallet::call]`](https://paritytech.github.io/polkadot-sdk/master/frame_support/pallet_macros/attr.call.html){target=\_blank} line with the following code block: